 Oklahoma’s separate distracted driving law states that every driver “shall devote their full time and attention to such driving.”
 If a police officer notices a driver “driving in such a manner that poses an articulable danger to other persons on the roadway,” they can pull that driver over and issue a citation.

-An Oklahoma Injury Lawyer Can Help
+An Oklahoma Distracted Driving Accident Lawyer Can Help

 Driving while distracted can lead to serious consequences, from a monetary fine for adult drivers to suspension or revocation of your driver’s license for drivers under 18.
 If distracted driving leads to a moving violation or a crash, you may have to deal with property damage, medical expenses, increase insurance rates, and legal consequences.